 Visual Resources Library Images & Policies

-The VRL provides images from ARTstor and Macalester’s Art History Digital Collection for use inside the college.
+We are in the process of updating the VRL copyright and fair use pages.
+(11.10.2021) The VRL provides images from ARTstor and the Macalester Art History Digital Collection for use inside the college.
 You can use these images for any academic presentations, papers, projects, etc. In order to use images for non-educational and/or commercial reasons, you will need to seek permission from the copyright owner.
-Protect yourself- if you are unsure about the proper use of an image, just ask.
-Contact the VRL at email@example.com or Librarian Ginny Moran at firstname.lastname@example.org.
+Contact the VRL at [email protected] or Librarian Ginny Moran at [email protected].

 Images in the Visual Resources Library collections are copyrighted.
 Reproduction of digital images in any format is regulated by law and subject to prior agreement with the owner, publisher or vendor of the item.
 When using these images, it is the user’s responsibility to observe the rights of the copyright holders.